-Which treatments are effective in bacterial vaginosis?
+Which treatments are effective for bacterial vaginosis?

 Photo of a woman talking with her doctor